Many Canadians worry that they will never obtain credit again if they file for bankruptcy, but this is not true.

 Apply for a secured credit card

-Use a secured credit card to make small, manageable purchases.
+Use a secured credit card after bankruptcy to make small, manageable purchases.
 Responsible use of the card will be reported to the credit bureaus, helping to improve your credit score.

 When eligible and your credit rating has improved, convert to a regular credit card and continue to use it responsibly.

 Pay your bills on time

 Paying all your bills on time is crucial to establish a positive payment history.
 Making payments on time has the greatest impact on your credit score.